KdotJPG/NoisePosti.ng/_posts/2021-03-22-Normalizing-Gradient-Noise.md

 ##### Precision Notes

 Due to slight precision differences between the normalizer and actual noise implementations, there is still a chance for the result to be slightly off.
-One hopeful fact, is that there is a small amount of leeway regarding a number's reciprocal.
+One hopeful fact is that there is a small amount of leeway regarding a number's reciprocal.
 For example, computing `1.0 / 0.0796983766893533` returns `12.547307003476112`.
 But `0.0796983766893533 * 12.547307003476112` actually returns `0.9999999999999999`.
 Interestingly, up to `12.547307003476114` can be used without the result exceeding `1.0` in double precision.
 I don't know if this is enough margin to prevent noise values such as `1.0000000000000002` from ever occurring, so someday I might find the time to recreate the maximizing scenarios within the actual noise algorithms.
-For now, this is the most accurate existing solution to this problem that I am aware of.
+For now, though, this is the most accurate existing solution to this problem that I am aware of.

 There is also slightly more opportunity for error when the normalization is applied to the gradient tables, rather than to the result directly.
-To account for this, I added an optional step which bakes a user-specified normalization constant into the gradient tables, before searching for the bounds.
-This way, a user can at least check if their constant passes this test.
+To account for this, I added an optional step which bakes a user-specified normalization constant into the gradient tables before searching for the bounds.
+This way a user can at least check if their constant passes this test.

 ### Another Article